CrimsonTautology/sm-in-game-audio/README.md

 #IGA Donator Intro
 Will play a donator's "theme song" when they join the server.
 Theme songs are generally short, ~10 seconds in length and can be set through the web page.
 This will not override a pall if they join while one is playing.

+#IGA Karaoke
+Allows admins to start a karaoke player using IGA.
+A Karaoke song will need a song_id from the iga website with a corresponding lyric .lrc file.
+Set which songs are available to be karaoked in `addons/sourcemod/configs/iga.karaoke.cfg` and store your .lrc files in `addons/sourcemod/data/karaoke/`.
+Bring up the karaoke menu with the `sm_karaoke` command.

+* `sm_karaoke` - Admin command.
+Brings up a list of songs that can be used with karaoke.

 #Extending
 This plugin provides a bunch of natives that you can extend and interact with the web service with.
 Look at the in_game_audio.inc file for documentation.